psychopy/psychopy/docs/source/builder/components/patch.rst

     See :doc:`../../general/units`

 Times : [start, stop]
-    A list of times (in secs) defining the start and stop times of the component. e.g. [0.5,2.0] will cause the patch to be presented for 1.5s starting at t=0.5.
+    A list of times (in secs) defining the start and stop times of the component. e.g. [0.5,2.0] will cause the stimulus to be presented for 1.5s starting at t=0.5.
 There can be multiple on/off times too, e.g. [[0.5,2.0],[3.0,4.5]] will cause the stimulus to appear twice for 1.5s each time.

 .. seealso::